PabloFacciano/ampscript-studio-public/setup/marketingcloud.md

 Permissions: All

-### Data Extension
+### 👉 Data Extension
-Para el registro de logs se necesita crear una DataExtension.
+To record logs you need to create a DataExtension.
-Esto se puede realizar en Email Studio o Contact Builder.
+This can be done in Email Studio or Contact Builder.

 Name: ampscript_studio__run_history_lines